Introjection (Neon Genesis Evangelion): Cultural references

 For humanity, S^{2} engine represents a "forbidden fruit".
-Evangelion Chronicle Kazuhisa Fujie linked the engine to the Biblical fruit of life, while academic Fabio Bartoli compared it with the tree of life.
+Evangelion Chronicle and Kazuhisa Fujie linked the engine to the Biblical fruit of life, while academic Fabio Bartoli compared it with the tree of life.
 According to Comic Book Resources, Evangelions fruit of life vaguely implies a relationship with the Fruit of the Holy Spirit, suggesting: "the Angels aren't the villains after all".
-By eating Zeruel, Unit 01 ascends to a "God status" and the event is "a turning point in the series".
-The game Neon Genesis Evangelion 2 contains a section named Classified Information with a description of S^{2} engine, according to which: "As the universe is formed with spirals, the engine acquires energy from its shape, which is the same as DNA".
+By eating Zeruel, Unit 01 ascends to a "God status", and the event is "a turning point in the series".
+The game Neon Genesis Evangelion 2 contains a section named Classified Information with a description of the S^{2} engine, according to which, "As the universe is formed with spirals, the engine acquires energy from its shape, which is the same as DNA".
 In the liner notes of "Fourth Child" and "Ambivalence", in which S^{2} is discussed, assistant director Tsurumaki linked the anthropic principle to Lyall Watson's hundredth monkey phenomenon, a hypothetical scenario in which consciousness can alter reality and previously nonexistent things can become real the moment it is thought of as real.
 According to Tsurumaki, quantum physics could also be related to the hundredth monkey phenomenon, which is not to be understood as a rigidly fixed number, and even one person can modify reality, making their dreams true.